Conquest of America (miniseries)

-Conquest of America is a 4-part television documentary miniseries produced by The History Channel and premiered on April 2, 2005.
+Conquest of America is a 4-part television documentary miniseries produced by History Channel and premiered on March 28, 2005.
 The show documents the adventures of various European explorers who were key figures in the colonization of the Americas.
 Some of the featured explorers include Henry Hudson, Pedro Menéndez, Jean Ribault, Vitus Bering and Francisco Vásquez de Coronado.

 Location

 The show was mainly filmed in Jacksonville, Florida, with The Church of the Good Shepherd acting as many different buildings.
 This site was perfect because the coastal regions looked like the Caribbean, yet the inland regions looked like the areas that explorers of the American north explored.

 Episodes

 The series is divided into four episodes.
 Each deals with how the major European powers tried to claim each geographic section of the Americas.